wdednam/billy-crystal23-bandfit/README.md

 - A cleaner, reproducible layout suitable for an academic software release.
 - Additional band-structure fitting helpers used in the associated publication.

-> Status: repository is intended to be kept **private** until the paper is published.

 ## Quick start

 ## One-time setup (line endings + executable bits)